-Fair Value Approach Valuation techniques are used that incorporate observable market inputs for financial instruments with similar credit risk, maturity and yield characteristics.
-Equity securities where an active market does not exist are measured using comparable company valuation multiples (such as price-to-book ratios).
-Discounted cash flow techniques are used whereby contractual future cash flows of the instrument are discounted using wholesale market interest rates, or market borrowing rates for debt or loans with similar maturities or yield curve appropriate for the remaining term to maturity. the remaining term to matanty.
-Valuation techniques use comparable multiples (such as price-to-book ratios) or discounted cashflow (DCF) techniques incorporating, to the extent possible, observable inputs from instruments with similar characteristics.
+Asset or Liability Fair Value Approach Financial instruments held for trading: Valuation techniques are used that incorporate observable market inputs for financial - Securities sold short instruments with similar credit risk, maturity and yield characteristics. - Derivative financial assets and financial liabilities Equity securities where an active market does not exist are measured using - Debt and equity securities comparable company valuation multiples (such as price-to-book ratios).
+Financial instruments classified as: Discounted cash flow techniques are used whereby contractual future cash flows of Derivative financial assets and financial liabilities (not held for trading) the instrument are discounted using wholesale market interest rates, or market borrowing rates for debt or loans with similar maturities or yield curve appropriate for - Net loans and advances the remaining term to maturity. - Deposits and other borrowings Financial instruments classified as: Valuation techniques use comparable multiples (such as price-to-book ratios) or - Investment securities - debt or equity discounted cashflow (DCF) techniques incorporating, to the extent possible, observable inputs from instruments with similar characteristics.